studiomolga/HTMAO_BOT/README.md

 - Videocard: at least nvidia gtx 1060/1070/1080 but for sure no AMD!
 - Operating system: ubuntu 20.04 LTS https://releases.ubuntu.com/20.04.5/?_ga=2.227723037.1287600826.1670160231-2072636695.1669851777

-- the nvidia drivers installed and working https://www.cyberciti.biz/faq/ubuntu-linux-install-nvidia-driver-latest-proprietary-driver/#:~:text=You%20can%20install%20Nvidia%20drivers,laptop%20to%20load%20the%20drivers
+- the nvidia drivers: press the 'window' key on the keyboard and in search option type: additional drivers.
+From there select the Nvidia driver 525 opem kernel IF you have nvidia GEFORCE RTX

 ### Installation: